dwgate/Gshortcuts/README.md

 chrome://extensions/
 ```
 + Make sure you have Developer mode selected and then + select 'Load unpacked extension...'
-+ Select the directory that you cloned the repository.
++ Select the directory where you cloned the repository to.
 + Thats it!